-On April 3, 2024, the Company announced drilling had begun on its Columba Silver Project with an initial 5,000 meter program, this was expanded to a 20,000 program subsequent to the public offering which closed on April 25, 2024.
-The drilling program is designed to extend the D-Vein, aimed to delineate a maiden resource expected in late Q1, 2025.
-In addition to the D-Vein, the Company maintains a priority list of new vein targets and known vein extensions all warranting drill testing.
+On April 3, 2024, the Company announced drilling had begun on its Columba Silver Project with an initial 5,000 meter program, this was expanded to a 20,000 program subsequent to the public offering which closed on April 25, 2024

-On April 25, 2024, the Company closed a public offering (the "Shelf Offering") for gross proceeds of up to C\$10.35 million, which consisted of a sale of up to 9,241,071 units of the Company (each, a "Shelf Unit") at a price of C\$1.12 per Unit (the "Shelf Offering Price").
-The completed Offering includes the exercise in full of the Agents' (as defined herein) over-allotment option for the sale of 1,205,357 Units for proceeds of C\$1,350,000.
+On April 25, 2024, the Company closed a public offering (the "Shelf Offering") for gross proceeds of C\$10.35 million, which consisted of a sale of 9,241,071 units of the Company (each, a "Shelf Unit") at a price of C\$1.12 per Unit (the "Shelf Offering Price").
+The completed Offering includes the exercise in full of the Agents' (as defined herein) overallotment option for the sale of 1,205,357 Units for proceeds of C\$1,350,000.
 The Shelf Offering was conducted by lead agent and sole bookrunner Red Cloud Securities on behalf of a syndicate of agents that would include Research Capital Corporation (together, the "Shelf Agents").
 See Financing Activities section of this MD&A.

-On May 21, 2024, the Company announced results from the first six drill holes targeting the eastern extension of the D-Vein target.
+On May 21, 2024, the Company announced results from the first six drill holes on the Columba Silver Project targeting the eastern extension of the D-Vein target.